jasonmaidev/Slay.Style-App/README.md

 ## Welcome to Slay.Style

-A digital fast-fashion app for unlocking your `ultimate style`!

 Make the decision of `how to dress` one less stress!
+Say goodbye to the days of shuffling through tens if not hundreds of pieces of clothes just to find the right outfit!

+Slay.Style is a digital fast-fashion app for unlocking your `ultimate style`!

 Try it out at [https://Slay.Style](https://slay.style).